Lime: The Gentle Guardian

 If you’re drawn to lime finishes, here are some starting points:

-• Lime plaster systems from suppliers like Ty-Mawr, Mike Wye, and Cornish Lime provide the full traditional experience — base coats, finish plasters, and the guidance needed to apply them correctly.
+Lime plaster systems from suppliers like Ty-Mawr, Mike Wye and Cornish Lime provide the full traditional experience, including base coats, finish plasters and the guidance needed to apply them correctly.

-• Mineral silicate paints based on lime chemistry (potassium silicate binders) offer a modern hybrid — the breathability and mineral character of lime with easier application and greater durability.
+Mineral silicate paints based on lime chemistry (potassium silicate binders) offer a modern option with the breathability and mineral character of lime alongside easier application and greater durability.
 Look for brands like KEIM or Beeck.